Tellusant/docs/articles-posts/strategy-tic-tac-toe.md

 </p>

 ## Proof
-It is easy to come up with conceptual framework.
+It is easy to come up with conceptual frameworks.
 It is what partners at leading consulting firms excel at.
 But are they right?
 Ususally not, and typically they are [not even wrong](https://en.wikipedia.org/wiki/Not_even_wrong).
 Outside consulting, Maslow's hierarchy of needs is an example of a framework that looks reasonable but has no evidence in science.

 We therefore went back to fundamental economic theory to create a robust framework.